 Quick aside: at this point calling it a smart contract becomes somewhat redundant.
 Smart contracts aren’t contracts if their inner workings aren’t visible.
 You wouldn’t sign a contract without seeing the text (or would be a fool to do so), so likewise a smart contract whose logic is not explicit ceases to be a contract.
 While the name ‘smart contract’ may be a misnomer, this will almost certainly be no barrier to adoption.
 Who does need to understand the logic behind an eBay transaction, or opening a savings account?

-Another way to control access to our smart contract/app is via Patents and Copyrights.
+Another way to control access and monetize blockchain access to our smart contract/app is via Patents and Copyrights.
 Certainly, these may be granted for innovations, but given the instant supra-nationality of blockchains, this could prove difficult to enforce.
 The government Country A may not have the will or the political means to penalise a company in Country B who is ripping off a patent granted by A, and this copycat could be online in mere hours.
 More likely is some kind of commission set at code level — pay to play for each instance of the smart contract.

 Deriving value from open source projects